She can't let Joey suffer— but does she have what it takes to do right by him?

 With a low growl, Morgan clicked the red phone icon.
 Seventeen calls, six messages, seven days: nobody needed another.
 He'd never been home.
 Morgan had been dumped before, but never like this.
 "No, this is something serious."

-She walked up to the receptionist.
-"I need to speak to Joey Hunderson."
+Morgan walked up to the desk, and whispered, "I need to speak to Joey Hunderson."

 "Joey don't work here no more."
 The receptionist, a girl named Trixie by her tag, blew on her fingernails.
-"Got canned last week."
+"Canned him last week."

 Morgan shook her head fiercely.
 "That's wrong.
 I checked the portents, he should be here for at least—"

 "I know, right?
 He had the inside track."
 Trixie picked up the nail polish, and thought better.
 "Dangdest thing.
 They carried him out clutching that laptop for dear life."